mattguev/hoop-dreams/README.md

 ## Datasets and Engineering

-Building a Python program to model fantasy basketball games by using the Yahoo Sports API to scrape player statistics and calculate each team’s expected number
+Building a Python program to model fantasy basketball games by using the Yahoo Sports API to scrape season averages (or last* interval stats to avoid low-GP outliers) and calculate each team’s expected number of points.